 We're lightweight backpacking evangelists, but every now and then, we'll splurge with an occasional luxury item even if it means a little extra weight, especially on a trip where we're not knocking out long distances every day.
 For those backpacking trips that leave some time to sit around during the day or around a camp fire in the evening, consider renting this new addition from Travel Chair or comparable model - a remarkably lightweight, but very comfy, camp chair.
 All two pounds of it.

-These chairs have won several awards for design recently, and for good reason.
-It folds down to a small cylinder about 14" long and 4" in diameter, so it fits easily in or on any backpack.
-And it supports even big guys pushing 300 pounds, although you do sit pretty low to the ground.
+These styles of chair have won several awards for design recently, and for good reason.
+They fold down to a small cylinder about 14" long and 4" in diameter, so your rented chair fits easily in or on any backpack you may rent from us.
+And it supports even big guys, although you do sit pretty low to the ground.
 Worst case after a long day's hike, a buddy can help you get up - if you ever want to.

-We've only got a few of these, so if interested, order early as possible.
-These chairs are sorta pricey ($90 or so) if you break one, so be careful and don't burn it up in the fire or smash it during a wrestling match.
+We've only got a few of these to rent, so if interested, order early as possible.
+These chairs can be sorta pricey ($90+) if you break one, so be careful and don't burn it up in the fire or smash it during a wrestling match.
 In that case, just patch it and keep it; we'll have to buy another one on your dime.
-If we can answer any questions on this fine piece of outdoor furniture, or anything else we rent or sell, just give us a call!
+See more pictures and some setup instructions here on the rental backpacking chair, or if we can answer any questions on this fine piece of outdoor furniture, or anything else we rent or sell, just give us a call!

 For example, see video below (model we rent now may vary, but similar design and function: